brianporeilly/recipes/kids_meal_prep.md

    * **Microwave (Fastest):** Wrap a frozen crescent roll loosely in a paper towel and microwave for 35–45 seconds.
    * **Toaster Oven/Air Fryer (Crispiest):** Heat at 350°F (175°C) for 4–5 minutes.
 This brings back the original flaky texture of the bakery dough perfectly.

+## 🍔 7.
+Bulk Taco "Sliders" on Hawaiian Rolls
+By baking a whole 12-pack of Hawaiian sweet rolls at once, you can mass-produce an entire week of lunches in 15 minutes.
+Ground beef provides an excellent source of protein and iron that is far easier for young kids to chew than standard deli meats.
+### 🛒 Ingredients
+ * 1 pack (12-count) **Hawaiian Sweet Rolls**
+ * 1 lb **Ground Beef** (or Ground Turkey)
+ * 1 packet **Mild Taco Seasoning** (or standard, sweet Sloppy Joe sauce)
+ * 1.5 cups **Shredded Cheddar or Monterey Jack Cheese**
+ * 2 tbsp **Butter** (melted, for brushing the tops)
+### 🥣 Step-by-Step Instructions
+ 1. **Cook the Filling:** Brown the ground beef in a skillet over medium-high heat until fully cooked.
+Drain excess fat, add the taco seasoning and water according to the packet instructions, and simmer until the sauce is thick and completely absorbed into the meat.
+Let it cool slightly.
+ 2. **The "Giant Sandwich" Slice:** Preheat your oven to 350°F (175°C).
+Take the entire block of Hawaiian rolls out of the package, but **do not separate them into individual rolls**.
+Use a long serrated knife to slice the entire block horizontally down the middle, creating one giant top bun and one giant bottom bun.
+ 3. **Assemble in Bulk:** Place the bottom half of the rolls onto a baking sheet.
+Spread the taco meat evenly across the bread.
+Top with the shredded cheese (which will act as the "glue" holding the top and bottom together).
+Place the giant top bun section back over the cheese.
+ 4. **Bake:** Brush the top of the rolls lightly with melted butter.
+Bake for 10 minutes until the cheese is fully melted and the tops of the buns are lightly toasted.
+ 5. **Cut and Cool:** Let the block cool for 5 minutes, then use your knife to slice along the natural lines of the rolls to separate them into 12 individual mini sliders.
+Place them on a wire rack to cool completely.
+### 🥶 Freezer & Reheat Instructions
+ * **Storage:** Wrap each individual slider tightly in parchment paper or aluminum foil, then toss them all into a gallon freezer bag.
+ * **Morning Packing Workflow:**
+   * **Microwave Method:** Pull a wrapped slider from the freezer. *Remove foil if used.* Leave it in its parchment paper (or wrap in a paper towel) and microwave for **30–45 seconds** until the center is warm.
+   * Slide it straight into their lunchbox.
+By lunchtime, the sweet bun will be soft and room-temperature, and the meat and cheese will be perfectly set.